 - Limitations and Exclusions: Certain classes of shares, as well as specific transactions such as mergers or acquisitions, may be exempt from preemptive rights, reflecting a balance between shareholder protection and corporate flexibility.

 - Shareholder Agreements: In some instances, shareholders may negotiate terms that modify or waive preemptive rights, indicating the importance of contractual arrangements in corporate governance.
+These agreements can supplement or override statutory default rules, giving parties flexibility to structure preemptive rights in ways that reflect the company’s specific capital needs and ownership dynamics.

 The exercise of preemptive rights is often hindered by significant limitations, notably the dilution of ownership interests and challenges associated with regulatory compliance.
 As companies issue new shares or securities, existing shareholders may find their proportional ownership diminished, undermining the protective intent of preemptive rights.
-Furthermore, navigating the complex regulatory landscape can impose additional burdens on shareholders, complicating their ability to exercise these rights effectively.
+Navigating the complex regulatory landscape can impose additional burdens on shareholders, complicating their ability to exercise these rights effectively.

 - Issuance of New Shares: Companies may issue additional shares to raise capital, which can dilute existing shareholders’ stakes.